indictranstech/map/README.md

 * Making address on map interface.
 * Locating any address using Pincode.
 * Exact marking of location by moving map marker.
-* Geo-tagging of address available in ERPNext.<br>
+* Geo-tagging of address available in ERPNext.<br><br>

 ![Map of address form ](map/public/js/images/add link of map.png)

 ###Basic flow:

-In "Locate Address On Map" form, user can select address from master and display it on Map.
+In "Locate Address On Map" form, user can select address from master and display it on Map.<br>
-Map will be displayed and marker will be set on your address location using Pincode/Zipcode provided in address master.
+Map will be displayed and marker will be set on your address location using Pincode/Zipcode provided in address master.<br>
-User can move marker on map to pin-point exact location.
+User can move marker on map to pin-point exact location.<br>
-URL or Link of "Locate Address On Map" can be used in any form.
+URL or Link of "Locate Address On Map" can be used in any form.<br>

 ###Depends on
 - Frappe (To install: [bench page](https://github.com/frappe/bench) )